lsahn-gh/docker-kernel-builder/README.md

 ```
 $ docker run -i -t --network host --name kern2.6 -v /path/to/kernel/source:/root/mpoint kernel /bin/bash
 ```
-``/path/to/kernel/source`` must be a path where you have kernel source.
-The image does not include kernel source.
-Because it is huge.
+``/path/to/kernel/source`` must be a path pointed to host folder where you have kernel source.
+Because the image does not include kernel source.

 If you distro causes an error of SELinux during the command, add ``:Z`` flag in the end of ``-v`` like ``-v /path/to/kernel/source:/root/mpoint:Z``.